mayadata-io/mayadata-charts/README.md

 | `alertStore.replicationFactor`                  | TBD                                           |      1                                    |
 -----------------------------------------------------------------------------------------------------------------------------------------------

+# type
+   The `type` flag let you choose what you want to install with Kubera.
+     Default value is installDirector true, installOpenebs true which allows to install both components OpenEBS and Director.

+    - To install Openebs only `--set type.installDirector=false`
+    - To install Director only `--set type.installOpenebs=false`

 # Platform
    The `Platform` flag let you choose which platfrom you want to intall.